Gravitational waves in metric-affine bumblebee gravity: Gravitational radiation from a binary black hole

 \subsection{Spacelike configuration}

-In the spacelike background, the radiation zone field \eqref{specelikestrain_MA} exhibits two distinct Lorentz--violating structures: first, an anisotropic rescaling of the standard quadrupole piece and, second, an additional contribution proportional to $\dddot I_{ij}$, inherited from the perturbative construction of the retarded Green function.
+In the spacelike background, the radiation zone field \eqref{rzrrr} exhibits two distinct Lorentz--violating structures: first, an anisotropic rescaling of the standard quadrupole piece and, second, an additional contribution proportional to $\dddot I_{ij}$.